mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/paid-time-off.md

 ### Typical Public Holidays in Canada, Germany, UK, US

-We have entities in Germany, UK, Germany, and we have a large Canadian contingent, so below are holidays we’re expecting people from those countries to take off.
+We have entities in Germany, UK, US, and we have a large Canadian contingent, so below are holidays we’re expecting people from those countries to take off.
 These are not mandatory company holidays, just guidelines for people in specific [country/regions](../../../../company/about-mattermost/list-of-terms.md#country-region).

 **Entity Holidays for 2020:**